PROMISE - Promoting Sustainable Biomedical Research and Education for Enhanced Well-being and Environmental Responsibility

 4. Empowering and supporting students to lead sustainability projects

-We are fostering student-led sustainability initiatives, including Green Committees responsible for energy audits, recycling efforts, and sustainable lab practices.
+We are fostering student-led sustainability initiatives, including Green Committees responsible for energy audits, recycling, and sustainable laboratory practices.

-- Green University Model: Based on Semmelweis University’s programme (1,700+ students), we will support student-led research on sustainability topics such as plastic waste reduction, water conservation, and digitalisation.
+- Green University Model (Semmelweis University): Building on the success of Semmelweis University’s programme (1,700+ students), we will support student-driven research on sustainability topics such as plastic waste reduction, water conservation and digitalisation.

 6. Monitoring and evaluating activities and outcomes